 The next morning I was up bright and early and enjoying a swim in the spa’s impressive 20 metre indoor swimming pool.
 Next door was a huge adults-only hydrotherapy pool, and there was also a sauna, caldarium, tepidarium and ice-machine to stimulate the senses.

 While all those facilities are free to hotel guests, an extra £30 – which seemed pretty steep to me – will get you two hours in the Spa Garden, a separate relaxation area which includes an infinity pool, heated loungers, outdoor decking, a glass-fronted sauna and a Jacuzzi.
-For people just wanting to spend the day at the spa, there is a whole range of choices, such as the Orangery Gourmet Spa Day from £115 per person, which includes use of the spa, two hours in the Spa Garden, a pre-dinner cocktail and a 6-course taster menu in the Orangery restaurant.
+For people just wanting to enjoy a Rockcliffe Hall hotel spa day, there is a whole range of choices, such as the Orangery Gourmet Spa Day from £115 per person, which includes use of the spa, two hours in the Spa Garden, a pre-dinner cocktail and a 6-course taster menu in the Orangery restaurant.

 After a lengthy swim and sauna I was ready to face the day and headed over to to the Orangery restaurant (which does a more formal meal in the evenings than The Brasserie) for breakfast.